 If you follow me on social media, you’ve probably heard that I recently finished designing a spectacular commercial space.
 The beautiful Salt Works Spa.
 The design in this spa is amazing!
-What in the world is a salt spa you ask?
+So, what in the world is a salt spa?
 Well, it’s just one of those ancient alternative treatments that many other countries have been using for hundreds of years, but is just beginning to gain some traction in the United States (surprise, surprise right?)
-Not.

 Salt therapy is also known as halotherapy and has many health benefits.
 A salt room session is a 45-minute all natural, therapeutic treatment that is both anti-bacterial and anti-viral.
 Pharmaceutical grade Himalayan salt is granulated into a micronized dry aerosol and dispersed into the beautiful salt room.
 All you need to do is breathe.

 The Himalayan salt bricks (which were imported from Pakistan) are lit up on the walls and there is fine pink salt all over the floor.
 One of the spa owners laid each and every brick by hand.
 Talk about a labor of love!!
 Check out a few before and afters below.